 I created an event at this high school that honored alumni of students.
 The people that I chose to honor included a prominent attorney, a Harvard professor and famous author, a popular NBA professional who set the basketball team record for blocked shots at the University of California, Berkeley.

-I was invited to coach one of my daughters soccer team.
+I was invited to coach one of my daughter’s soccer teams.
 I accepted the offer.
 Before the first season, I took a soccer coaching class.
-That was an experience that means a lot to my daughter and me.
+That was an experience that brought back great memories to my daughter and me.
 The governor of California invited me to a meeting in his office to discuss student safety in the schools in California.

 No one thing determines success.

-3. Teams are far more than a cohesive unit.
-Teams with great team attitudes and team commitment teach each other to work at higher levels.
+- Teams are far more than a cohesive unit.
+Teams with talented team attitudes and team commitment teach each other to work at higher levels.

-7. Interest is important.
-For people who just have no interest in a subject, learning that subject is very challenging.
+- Interest is important.
+For people who just have no interest in a subject, learning that subject is incredibly challenging.

-8. Focus is critical.
-If a person does not pay attention and has to go over the material several times to get the point, the person may never understand the material at all.
+- Focus is critical.
+If a person does not pay attention and must go over the material to get the point, the person may never understand the material at all.
 If a person does not have focus when performing a task, just doing the task correctly is impossible.

 Trust yourself to become a powerful performer.
 Put together all the pieces to create success.
 Why shouldn’t you be the powerful performer that you want to become?
 Just turn start doing the things that enable you to become that powerful performer.